php-fig/fig-standards/proposed/extended-coding-style-guide.md

 Files containing only PHP MUST contain the strict type declarations on the first line preceeding the opening PHP tag.

-There MUST not be a blank line before the strict types declaration.
+There MUST NOT be a blank line before the strict types declaration.

 For example: